The $1,500 Wallet: Why Stealing in Korea is a Terrible Idea (Part 2)

 Q. How does the Korean police track suspects so effectively?

-The police utilize an extensive network of high-definition CCTV cameras across public spaces, combined with advanced facial recognition technology and rapid digital tracking capabilities.
+The police utilize an extensive network of high-definition CCTV cameras across public spaces.

 Q. What is the 'Um-bok-dong Nation' reference?